‘Maxim’ Bombshell Kara Del Toro Spills Out Of Dangerously Low-Cut Pink Dress

 The upload was shared on Friday, September 6, and instantly became a hit with her one million followers.
 The Maxim model took to the social media platform to announce a new makeup tutorial on her IGTV, though her audience may have been too captivated by the racy snap to be able to check it out.

 Kara was captured posing at the foot of a small staircase that was adorned with luscious plants.
 She propped her elbow up against the orange wall beside her, resting her head on her hands as she stared at the camera with a sensual, sultry look on her face.
-As per usual, the bombshell’s ensemble was on point in the photo shoot, and her followers certainly took notice.
+As per usual, the bombshell’s ensemble was on point in the photoshoot, and her followers certainly took notice.

-The Instagram sensation sent pulses racing as she posed in the tiniest pink dress that did nothing but favors for her incredible curves.
-The stain number was adorned with polka dots of the same blush pink shade and clung to her famous figure in all of the right ways.
-It was of an off-the-shoulder style with small, poufy sleeves and a dangerously low cut neckline that was hardly enough to contain the babe’s voluptuous assets, which nearly spilled over the top of its frilly hemline.
-Cleavage was on display from nearly every angle to provide for a seriously NSFW display that was only accentuated by a dainty bow that was tied right in the middle of Kara’s bare chest.
+The Instagram sensation sent pulses racing as she posed in a tiny pink dress that accentuated her incredible curves.
+The stain number was adorned with blush-pink polka dots and clung to her figure in all of the right ways.
+It was of an off-the-shoulder style with small, poufy sleeves and a dangerously low cut neckline that was hardly enough to contain Kara’s voluptuous assets, which nearly spilled over the top of the frilly hemline.
+The whole look was underscored by a dainty bow that was tied right in the middle of Kara’s bare chest.

-She brought even more attention to her busty display with a delicate pendant necklace that fell over her bare decolletage.
-She also brought a bit more bling to the look with a pair of statement earrings the peaked out from underneath her honey blonde hair, which she wore down in loose, flirty waves.
-Her tresses fell to perfectly frame her face, which was done up with a stunning makeup look that made her striking features pop.
+She brought even more attention to her busty display with a delicate pendant necklace.
+She also sported a pair of statement earrings the peaked out from underneath her honey-blonde hair, which she wore down in loose, flirty waves.
+Her tresses perfectly framed her face, which was done up with a stunning makeup look that made her striking features pop.

-Kara’s fans began showering her new upload almost immediately after going live to the social media platform.
-As the time of this writing, the snap has already racked up more than 2,000 likes after just 15 minutes of hitting her page, as well as several comments with compliments for her jaw-dropping display.
+Kara’s fans began showering her new upload with comments almost immediately after being posted on Instagram.
+At the time of this writing, the snap has already racked up more than 2,000 likes after just 15 minutes of hitting her page, as well as several comments with compliments for her jaw-dropping display.

 “You look amazing,” one person wrote, while another called her a “gorgeous queen.”

-Another person noted that they didn’t wear makeup, but would “for sure” be watching her IGTV tutorial.
+Another person noted that they didn’t wear makeup but would “for sure” be watching her IGTV tutorial.

-Kara has proved time and time again that she looks good in anything that she wears.
-As The Inquisitr previously reported, the beauty wowed her fans again yesterday as she showed off her “morning glam” while wearing a minuscule floral top that exposed an ample amount of cleavage and sent her followers into an absolute frenzy.
+Kara has proved time and time again that she looks good in anything she wears.
+As The Inquisitr previously reported, the beauty wowed her fans yesterday as she showed off her “morning glam” — wearing a small floral top that exposed an ample amount of cleavage and excited her followers.